Luck's Incorporated

 Luck's Incorporated was a food production company founded in Seagrove, North Carolina, in 1947, which produced a line of canned bean and other canned food products.
-For a period of time, it was one of the largest employers in the area and its canned food products were a staple in many Southern homes.
+For a period of time, it was one of the largest employers in the area and its canned food products were a staple in many Southern households.
 It is a brand of Faribault Foods, after a divestment by ConAgra in 2010.

 History

 The company was founded as the Mountain View Cannery in 1947 by Ivey B. Luck, Alfred Spencer & H. Clay Presnell.
 Spencer & Presnell later sold out to Luck and the establishment became known as Luck's.
 Luck's specialized in pinto beans and other canned vegetables and food products, employed many Seagrove and surrounding area families, and was a major buyer of vegetable, fruit, and poultry farms in the Randolph County Area and from around the region.
 Luck's canned food products were sold across much of the Southeast during the 1950s and is still a popular brand today.